charmychancey/MazeRush/ProjectDocumentation.md

 See the "Assistance/Odds and Ends" heading for more details on my contributions.

-*Keyboard*
+Supported input mediums:

-*Joystick/Controller*
+- *Keyboard and mouse*

 ## Assistance/Odds and Ends
 (Continued Main-Role: Chance Lau)

 *Game Logic - Dynamic Flashlight* - An aesthetic as well as technical centerpiece to the game, the flashlight is a spot light attached to the player object that grows in range when the appropriate input is held down.
 Calls to player controller script is made each frame to modify the range of the flashlight.
-The flashlight is essential, because it is the player's primary source of scouting information about the layout of the maze.
+The unity editor was also used to implement logic such as light passing through objects, shadow-effects, etc. The flashlight is essential, because it is the player's primary source for scouting information about the layout of the maze.
 It is part of the main gameplay loop.
 This system is based on ECS189L Week 4's topic of game mechanics.
 [The UseFlashlight script](https://github.com/charmychancey/MazeRush/blob/2898cc0d8c863a00daa57c56b7f925a392bf96ca/MazeRush/Assets/Scripts/UseFlashlight.cs#L8).

 *UI - Exposition Scene and System/Interface* - The lore/story for the game is presented as textbox messages on a phone.
 This was achieved using a phone gameobject overlayed with a UI for the textbox and animation.
 The exposition system uses a Controller that loads up Expositions(which contain strings) in a queue.
 Each Exposition represents a separate "message" on the phone in-game.
 When the player clicks the "next" button on the UI-layer, the current Exposition is dequeued, the in-game message updates, and the animation plays.
 I created custom animations in the Unity Animation involving changes in transform and alpha values and created transition states in the Unity Animator.
 This Exposition system was inspired by component design patterns as covered in Week 4 of ECS189L.
 [The ExpositionController script](https://github.com/charmychancey/MazeRush/blob/2898cc0d8c863a00daa57c56b7f925a392bf96ca/MazeRush/Assets/Scripts/ExpositionController.cs#L11).